Director of Community Health

 FlanaganSarah@clarksoncollege.edu

 The traditional degree option is for students with little or no transfer credit.
-Students complete general education, core, support, and major courses in addition to four of the five concentrations which include Public Health, Human Services, Gerontology, Women's Health, and Health Care Business.
+Students complete general education, core, support, and major courses in addition to four of the six concentrations which include Public Health, Human Services, Gerontology, Women's Health, Nutrition, and Healthcare Business.

-The dual degree option is for students completing an associate degree at Clarkson College.
-This option allows credits earned while completing an associate degree to be used directly toward a Bachelor's in Community Health.
-The options include:
+The multiple degree option is for students completing multiple degrees at Clarkson College.
+This option allows credits earned while completing a degree to be used directly toward a Bachelor of Science in Community Health.
+Students must apply and be properly admitted to multiple degrees.
+Admission into one major does not guarantee later admission into a second major.
+The options include but are not limited to:

 Admission Policies